keltia/fetiche-rs/docs/DATABASE.md

 ## Clickhouse

-[Clickhouse] was mentioned on Twitter the other day by a friend of mine so I went to explore it, including getting registered on the Slack server.
+[Clickhouse] was mentioned on Twitter the other day by a friend of mine, so I went to explore it, including getting registered on the Slack server.
 First steps were a bit difficult (mainly because I don't know the product) but with some help from helpful people on Slack, I was able to find my way.

 Clickhouse is seriously fast

 ##

 [Clickhouse]: https://clickhouse.com/